ofenrohr/ksquares/src/alphaDots/README.md

   not use GPU acceleration, because it only takes a fraction of the overall time.
 * `--threads N` number of thread to use when generating data with the MCTS AI (StageFour dataset).
 Default: 4
-* `--batch-prediction` if this flag is set, the MCTS AI threads will send their requests in batches.
-  Batch size corresponds to the number of threads.
 * `--iterations N` number of self-play iterations to run.
 Default: 50
 * `--iteration-size N` number of samples to generate per iteration
 * `--initial-model` the name of the model to start generating training data with.
 Default: `alphaZeroV7`